-Never Give Up began in 2011 as a “one time only” program targeting students in Grades 3-5 in support of the Saskatchewan Social Studies Curriculum based on the objectives of community, our province, and heroes.
-The program strove to:
+When Never Give Up debuted in 2011, the program targeted students in Grades 3-5 in support of the Saskatchewan Social Studies curriculum based on the objectives of community, our province, and heroes.

 The program sought to answer the question: what makes a person a “hero”?
 When talking about the concept of a hero, the program strove to make the students understand that there are positive role models that could be heroes in our schools, at home, and in the community and that heroes are different for everyone.
 The program also recognized the special contributions that the presenters have made to Saskatchewan athletics and our society.